-Breast cancer can also be benign which means that it will not be life threatening and can usually be removed.
-In this case the cancer cells do not invade adjacent tissues or spread to other parts of the body.
-Fibrocystic tissue, fibroadenomas and benign breast disease come under this.
+Breast cancer can also be benign which means that it will not be life-threatening and can usually be removed.
+In this case, the cancer cells do not invade adjacent tissues or spread to other parts of the body.
+Fibrocystic tissue, fibroadenomas, and benign breast disease come under this.
 Mostly this disease occurs in women, but men can get it as well.

 The main symptoms of breast cancer are:

 Radiation is given after surgery to destroy cancer cells remaining in the breast, chest wall, or underarm area after breast-conserving surgery.
-Radiation may also be needed after mastectomy in patients with either a cancer that is larger than 5 cm in size or when cancer is found in the lymph nodes.
+Radiation may also be needed after mastectomy in patients with either cancer that is larger than 5 cm in size or when cancer is found in the lymph nodes.
 There are two types of radiation therapy.
 It includes external beam and internal (implantation of radioactive seeds) radiation therapy.
-While the former is a well-tested, long-standing treatment option, the latter has recently being developed and is still being studied for its efficacy.
+While the former is a well-tested, long-standing treatment option, the latter has recently been developed and is still being studied for its efficacy.

-It is a systemic therapy that can be administered either before surgery, to shrink the tumor or afterwards, to reduce the risk of recurrence.
+It is a systemic therapy that can be administered either before surgery, to shrink the tumor, or afterward, to reduce the risk of recurrence.
 For early-stage disease, it is usually administered to help remove cancer cells from the body and to reduce the risk of recurrence.
 For advanced-stage disease, it is given to destroy as many cancer cells as possible.
 The benefit of chemotherapy is dependent on multiple factors, including the size of the cancer, the number of lymph nodes involved, the presence of estrogen or progesterone receptors, and the amount of HER2/neu protein made by the cancer cells.
-Chemotherapy is most effective when the full dose and cycle of drugs is completed in a timely manner.
+Chemotherapy is most effective when the full dose and cycle of drugs are completed in a timely manner.

 It is a treatment option for hormone receptor-positive cancers.
 It can be given for early-stage disease to either reduce the amount of estrogen or to block its action and reduce the risk of recurrence.
 It can also be given for advanced-stage or metastatic disease to shrink or slow the growth of existing tumors.
-Hormone therapy includes aromatase inhibitors (AIs), selective estrogen receptor modulators and estrogen receptor down regulators as well as surgical treatments such as removal of ovaries and fallopian tubes.
+Hormone therapy includes aromatase inhibitors (AIs), selective estrogen receptor modulators, and estrogen receptor down regulators as well as surgical treatments such as removal of ovaries and fallopian tubes.

 There are several treatments for curing breast cancer but it is always advisable to stay well by taking steps to reduce the risk of breast cancer or detect it early.